IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. To run the app locally we need to get these files onto your machine
 	- If you have Git installed then browse a command prompt/terminal to a desired working directory and type `git clone https://github.com/IBM-Blockchain/marbles`
-		- follow any login prompts with your GitHub account
+		- Follow any login prompts with your GitHub account
 	- If you do not have Git then [download the zip](https://github.com/IBM-Blockchain/marbles/archive/master.zip) and extract it in your desired working directory.
 1. Next we need to install our dependencies.
 Open a command prompt/terminal and browse to the root of this project.
 1. In the command prompt type: